aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2010/aspose-words-for-net-8-2-1-release-notes/_index.md

 {{% /alert %}}

-This is a maintenance release with a number of fixes that multiple customers will find useful.
+This is a maintenance release with a number of fixes that many customers will find useful.

 The most important changes are: